 More Recipe with Boiled Eggs

 - Easter Egg Chicks

 - Cobb Salad

 - Avocado Egg Tuna Sandwich

 - 8 hard-boiled eggs

-In a separate bowl, combine ingredients for the dressing.
-Gently stir dressing into the egg salad until coated and serve.
+- In a separate bowl, combine the ingredients for the dressing.
+Gently stir the dressing into the egg salad until coated and serve.